openscanhub/fedora-infra/README.md

 # fedora-infra
-Deployment configurations for the Fedora infrastructure
+This repository contains deployment configurations and documentation for the Fedora infrastructure